The Position Come join one of Forbes Magazine's Best Employers !

 Employment QualificationsMinimum Qualifications

-One year of experience as an Office Assistant (Level II) in Sacramento County service.Or:
+One year of experience performing the duties of Deputy Public Guardian/Conservator (Level I) in Sacramento County service.Or: 2.

 If the word “experience” is referenced in the minimum qualifications, it means full-time paid experience unless the minimum qualification states that volunteer experience is acceptable.
 Part-time paid experience may be accumulated and pro-rated to meet the total experience requirements.Note: